 A patch file may contain patching instructions for more than one file; filenames shall be determined as specified in Filename Determination.
 When the -b option is specified, for each patched file, the original shall be saved in a file of the same name with the suffix .orig appended to it.

 For each patched file, a reject file may also be created as noted in Patch Application.
 In the absence of a -r option, the name of this file shall be formed by appending the suffix .rej to the original filename.

 The patch file shall contain zero or more lines of header information followed by one or more patches.
 Each patch shall contain zero or more lines of filename identification in the format produced by the -c, -C, -u, or -U options of the diff utility, and one or more sets of diff output, which are customarily called hunks.

 The patch utility shall recognize the following expression in the header information:

 - Index: pathname

 - The file to be patched is named pathname.

-If all lines (including headers) within a patch begin with the same leading sequence of blank characters, the patch utility will remove this sequence before proceeding.
-Within each patch, if the type of difference is context, the patch utility recognises the following expressions:
+If all lines (including headers) within a patch begin with the same leading sequence of <blank> characters, the patch utility shall remove this sequence before proceeding.
+Within each patch, if the type of difference is common context, the patch utility shall recognize the following expressions:

 - *** filename timestamp